-The Al-Kafaàt Foundation is a Lebanese non-governmental, non-sectarian, and private humanitarian organization, recognized by law as an Institution for Public service - مؤسسة ذات منفعة عامة
+The Al-Kafaàt Foundation is a private Lebanese non-governmental and non-sectarian humanitarian organization, recognized by law as an Institution for Public service - مؤسسة ذات منفعة عامة

 It was founded in 1957 by Nadeem and Lily Shwayri, a Lebanese couple who dedicated their entire wealth and lives to the service of the less privileged in Lebanon.

 Al-Kafaàt delivers Specialized Rehabilitation Services in ten rehabilitation centers located in Hadat and Mreijeh, to a yearly population of 1,000 children, adults and seniors with special needs, i.e. who suffer from cerebral palsy, light intellectual handicaps, Down syndrome, autism, multiple handicaps, or deep and profound intellectual handicaps.